 Famous for the breathtaking mountains, hillsides and lakes that give the region its name, you may be surprised to know that you can also find plenty of beaches in the Lake District, helping to make it one of the most popular holiday destinations in the UK, and one that draws around 15.8 million visitors every year.

 A trip to the Lake District has to include a visit to two of its most iconic landmarks: the Old Man of Coniston and Scafell Pike.
 But if you don’t plan on travelling that far once you’ve arrived at our Lakeland Leisure Park there are still plenty of other amazing lakes and mountains closer by that will give you the full experience of this remarkable region.

-The Lake District is steeped in history and you’ll have a great time discovering more about its past from the abandoned mines around Honister and the ruined abbey of Furness to the literary landmarks of Dove Cottage and Rydal Mount, both former homes of William Wordsworth.
-Not to mention Beatrix Potter, of course.
+The Lake District is steeped in history and you’ll have a great time discovering more about its past from the abandoned mines around Honister and the ruined abbey of Furness, to the literary landmarks of Dove Cottage and Rydal Mount, both former homes of William Wordsworth.

 From boat hire to bike hire and canoes to electric boats, there’s so much for you to see and do during a visit to the Lake District.

 Camping in the Lake District

-Fancy bringing along your tent or tourer to a campsite in Cumbria?
-We have 187 pitches available with car parking spaces just ready and waiting for you.
-Our facilities include a heated shower block, a family room and 2 dishwashing areas.
-Being just five minutes’ walk from all the fun our park has to offer, meaning everything’s in place for a great holiday, camping in the lakes.
+If you want to bring your own tent or tourer for your holiday we have 187 pitches available with car parking spaces just ready and waiting for you.
+Our facilities include a heated shower block, a family room and two dishwashing areas – all just five minutes’ walk from all the fun our park has to offer, meaning everything’s in place for a great holiday camping in the lakes.